Admission - Master of Fine Art (MFA)

 Students on a master level are expected to have already acquired a sense for their preferred working method and an interest in creating connections between different fields of research.
 A proposal for a research project is therefore also required as additional material for documenting artistic qualification.
 See the Required documentation chapter for additional information about the proposal.

-After the admission deadlines we will begin a selection process and call eligible applicants for skype interviews.
+After the admission deadlines we will begin a selection process and contact eligible applicants for online interviews via Zoom or Teams.

 Office of international relations.

-- CV (max.
+- An updated CV (max.
 3 pages, PDF) should include information about former education, exhibitions and work experience.

 Suggestions for questions to begin with: